nginx-proxy/nginx-proxy/README.md

 proxy_set_header X-Forwarded-Proto $proxy_x_forwarded_proto;
 ```

+***NOTE***: If you provide this file it will replace the defaults; you may want to check the .tmpl file to make sure you have all of the needed options.

 #### Proxy-wide

 To add settings on a proxy-wide basis, add your configuration file under `/etc/nginx/conf.d` using a name ending in `.conf`.